Landan/JSONWebToken.swift/README.md

 # Update

-This repo is not actual anymore, the original one already supports Linux.
+This fork is not actual anymore, the original repo already supports Linux.

 # JSON Web Token